TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ### It's working?

-Well, after a lot of tuning 🎛️, the answer is YES!🎉 And honestly, it's working pretty well considering that this is my first time working with FPGAs.
+Well, after a lot of tuning, the answer is YES!🎉 And honestly, it's working pretty well considering that this is my first time working with FPGAs.
 Here's a logic analyzer capture I took right after I got everything up and running for the first time 🏆:

 ![Logic analyzer capture of the first working test](images/DSView_2025-03-02_19-12-29_77093cbd-9a9c-4458-b470-dad0f42aa252.png "Logic analyzer capture of the first working test")

 {{<todo>}}Demo video{{</todo>}}

-I'm much happier 😀 with the implementation of the receiver, it's much more stable/polished than the transmitter.
+I'm much happier with the implementation of the receiver, it's much more stable/polished than the transmitter.
 The biggest thing by far is that the `reset` signal is actually used and everything re-sync correctly after it has been asserted.

 I think that, the only reason the transmitter seems to work at all is that the clocks are never actually stopped during operation 😅.